Charming Pornographic Photographs of French Prostitutes from the 1930s

 Videos by VICE

 Alexandre Dupouy is a sex archaeologist.
-The French collector has spent his entire life collecting what he defines as “erotic and pornographic junk.”
-His shop, the Tears of Eros—now open only by appointment—has been selling pictures, paintings, and sex objects for almost half a century.
+The French collector, who resembles some sort of druid, has spent his entire life collecting what he defines as “erotic and pornographic junk”.
+His shop, The Tears of Eros – now only opened by appointment – has been selling pictures, paintings and sex objects for almost half a century.
 It’s a sort of small museum that traces the history of sex in France.

-Nearly four decades later, Dupouy has decided to reprint some of this impressive collection as a book called Bad Girls (La Manufacture Books, 2014).
-The book is co-authored by both Dupouy and Monsieur X. Given that the actual photographer is no longer alive, I decided to have a word with Depouy about the book.
+Nearly four decades later, Alexandre Dupouy decided to reprint some of this impressive collection as a book called Bad Girls (La Manufacture books, 2014).
+The book is co-authored by both Alexandre and X. Given that the actual photographer is no longer alive, I decided to have a word with Alexandre about the book.

 What were the working conditions for a prostitute of the time?

 In a way, it was similar to sport.
 One could do the job for about two or three years before being totally damaged.
-Diseases were common, and the access to protection was really bad.
-Condoms existed but weren’t mandatory.
-The girls cleaned themselves with something called “hygienic sponges.”
-The sponges had, of course, absolutely no efficacy.
+Diseases were plenty and the access to protection was really bad.
+Condoms existed, but weren’t mandatory.
+The girls cleaned themselves with something called “hygienic sponges”.
+The sponges had, of course, absolutely no efficiency.

-Some say that Paris used to be the prostitution capital of the world, right?
+Some say that Paris used to be the prostitution capital of the world?

 By the 1920s, it had calmed down a bit.
 But for a century before that, it certainly was.
 From Madeleine to the Bastille, there were red-light districts all over Paris.

 In the early 20th century, the city was a hotspot for prostitution.
 In those days, men didn’t have very exciting sex lives with their wives.
-Also, if you were a man in the middle class, you would get married by 35.
+Also if you were a man you belonged to the middle class, you would get married at 35.
 There would always be some misbehaving uncle to show you the joys of a brothel once you hit puberty.

 It was immediately obvious that it was unique in terms of both quality and quantity.
 There were hundreds of pictures.
 Taken one by one, they gave a real insight into the hell of life on the Rue Pigalle.